Welcome to the self-publising workshop!

 - To be sure the text is clear and has even edges, make sure it’s vectorized by using InDesign or Illustrator to add the text.
 If the text is made in Photoshop, and therefore not vectorized , the riso will treat the text as an image, which can result in uneven edges, blurring or pixelation.

 - The smaller the text, the less legibility.
 To make sure your text will be legible and clearly printed, we recommend using text size 6 pt or more (this might also depend on the font).
-Larger if the text will be printed in another color than black or medium blue.
+Larger if the text will be printed in a light color.
 Smaller text should always be in only one color, as the riso’s slight imprecision will prevent a 100% overlap of colors.

 - If you are using knock-out text AND the text is in another color on another layer, the text needs to be bigger than the “hole”, to avoid white gaps between the layers during shifting.